Near La Porte in Harris County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: War, Texas Independence.

 Location.
 29° 45.255′ N, 95° 5.357′ W. Marker is near La Porte, Texas, in Harris County.
-Marker is on Park Road 1836, on the right when traveling south.
+It is on Park Road 1836, on the right when traveling south.
 Marker is located within the cemetery at the San Jacinto Battleground State Historic Site.
 Touch for map.
 Marker is at or near this postal address: 3523 Independence Parkway, La Porte TX 77571, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Freeman Wilkinson (within shouting distance of this marker); Isaac L. Jaques (within shouting distance of this marker); The B.R.
+At least 8 other markers are within walking distance of this marker: Freeman Wilkinson (within shouting distance of this marker); Isaac L. Jaques (within shouting distance of this marker); The B.R.
 Brigham Monument (within shouting distance of this marker); Twin Sisters (within shouting distance of this marker); Peter Jefferson Duncan (about 300 feet away, measured in a direct line); David Thomas (about 300 feet away); De Zavala Plaza (about 300 feet away); Persons Known to Have Been Buried in De Zavala Cemetery (about 300 feet away).
 Touch for a list and map of all markers in La Porte.